BatedUrGonnaDie/Autosplitters/Refunct/README.md

 [Bombmask has a splits file you can use on splits.io](https://splits.io/ojo).

-The Autosplitter automatically starts the timer when you press reset after the first button has been pressed.
+The Autosplitter automatically starts the timer when you press reset as long as you have gotten the first button.
-So the autosplitter follows the rules for the game based on when you are supposed to start the timer.

 ## Instructions
 - Start Livesplit